State Route 54 (US 641)

 History and Background

-In 2018 KYTC was awarded a Better Utilizing Investments to Leverage Development (BUILD) Grant from the U.S. Department of Transportation for $23 million.
+In 2018, KYTC was awarded a Better Utilizing Investments to Leverage Development (BUILD) Grant from the U.S. Department of Transportation for $23 million.
 The BUILD Grant awarded to KYTC was to be used as partial funding for environmental analyses, preliminary and final engineering, ROW acquisition and construction of 6.235 miles of US 641 between the Tennessee/Kentucky state line and the Middle Fork of the Clarks River near Murray, KY.
 As part of the Environmental Assessment (EA) done in 2019 KYTC developed several alternatives which included improvements in Tennessee to tie their improvements in Kentucky to the existing facility in Tennessee.
 As part of the EA, several alternatives were eliminated for various reasons and through public involvement along with discussions between KYTC and TDOT, an alignment in Tennessee was selected as the preferred alternative(4i).
+This alignment involves relocating SR 54 to the west to tie into the KYTC segment.

 In October 2019 a bi-state agreement was executed between Kentucky and Tennessee.
 A project kickoff meeting was also held in October 2019.
 Survey began in early 2020 and the project design began in late 2020.
-A design public meeting was held in April 2023 and ROW plans are to be distributed by the end of 2023.
+A design public meeting was held in April 2023, and ROW plans have been distributed.

 people